tsdocode/whisper-ray-socket/README.md

 > Serving on my GTX 1050ti Laptop, Click on gif watch youtube video

 > [!IMPORTANT]
+> Demo is online at https://tsdocode.github.io/whisper-ray-socket/

+> [!IMPORTANT]
 > This repository is my practice on training and serving a realtime Automatic Speech Recognition (ASR) System.

 ##### Table of Contents
 [1.
 Introduction](#1-introduction)